process-analytics/bpmn-visualization-examples/examples/custom-behavior/select-elements-by-bpmn-kind/README.md

 ...
 ```

 ## Example implementation notes

 This example displays toast on `End Events` click thanks to [Notyf](https://github.com/caroso1222/notyf).

 It also allows hiding or collapsing `Pools`.
 The `bpmn-visualization` API is used to retrieve the `Pool` ids, but the `Pool`
 display is then fully managed by custom mxGraph code. \
-`bpmn-visualization` may directly provide such capabilities in the future: see [#592](https://github.com/process-analytics/bpmn-visualization-js/issues/592) for instance.
+`bpmn-visualization` may directly provide such capabilities in the future: see the [issue #592](https://github.com/process-analytics/bpmn-visualization-js/issues/592) of the bpmn-visualisation-js repository for instance.